Tax issues for legal entities as sellers

 Z Investment AG, domiciled in Zug, holds 50% of the shares in a US Limited Liability Company (hereinafter "US LLC").
 The US LLC is treated as a transparent vehicle for US tax purposes and its business capital and business results are allocated to its shareholders on a pro rata basis for US tax purposes.

-The initial contribution of Z Investment AG to the US LLC amounts to CHF 50'000.
-In the meantime, the US LLC has taken up debt financing of CHF 700'000.
-On the assets side, the US LLC has, in addition to a bank deposit of CHF 300,000, two investments in operating corporations, the A-OpCo (book value of CHF 300,000) and the B- OpCo (book value of CHF 400,000).
+The initial contribution of Z Investment AG to the US LLC amounts to CHF 50,000.
+In the meantime, the US LLC has taken up debt financing of CHF 700,000.
+On the assets side, in addition to a bank balance of CHF 300,000, the US LLC has two participations in operating corporations, the A-OpCo (book value of CHF 300,000) and the B-OpCo (book value of CHF 400,000).

 In addition to the shares in US LLC, Z Investment AG also holds a 20% interest in the operating ABC-AG with a book value of CHF 350,000 (corresponds to the cost price).